-The DS87C520/DS83C520 provide a serial port (UART) that is identical to the 80C52.
+The DS87C530/DS83C530 provide a serial port (UART) that is identical to the 80C52.
 In addition it includes a second hardware serial port that is a full duplicate of the standard one.
 This port optionally uses pins P1.2 (RXD1) and P1.3 (TXD1).
 It has duplicate control functions included in new SFR locations.

 Both ports can operate simultaneously but can be at different baud rates or even in different modes.
-The second serial port has similar control registers (SCON1 at C0h, SBUF1 at C1h) to the original.
-The new serial port can only use Timer 1 for timer generated baud rates.
+The second serial port has similar control registers (SCON1; C0h, SBUF1; C1h) to the original.
+The new serial port can only use Timer 1 for timer-generated baud rates.